 Frequently asked questions

-Bournemouth International Growth (BIG) programme is a major economic growth plan focused on employment and development around Bournemouth Airport.
+Bournemouth International Growth (BIG) Programme is a major economic growth plan focused on employment and development around Bournemouth Airport.
+Find out more.

 - improvements to the Blackwater Junction

 - widening (a third lane) to the A338 southbound from Blackwater towards Cooper Dean including a on slip and off s;ip into the Wessex Fields development site.

 We have already introduced a lengthened southbound on slip from Blackwater Junction.
 We have seen that this has appeared to help the traffic joining from the B3073.